NoraLoose/noraloose.github.io/_pages/research.md

 ## Development of Open Source Software Tools

 I am engaged with developing open-source software tools to enable our Earth Science community to perform data analysis in an efficient and reproducible way.
-Recently, my focus has been on the python package [GCM-Filters](https://gcm-filters.readthedocs.io/en/latest/).
+Recently, my focus has been on the python packages [ROMS-Tools](https://github.com/CWorthy-ocean/roms-tools) and [GCM-Filters](https://gcm-filters.readthedocs.io/en/latest/).
+`ROMS-Tools` is a python package for creating the input files that are necessary to run a ROMS simulation.
+This includes creating a grid, tidal, boundary, and atmospheric forcings, initial conditions, and more!

 <figure>
   <img src="/assets/images/filter_intro.png" alt="">